Brazil travel advice

 Good health care is usually only available in urban areas.
 Quality of care varies greatly throughout the country.

 You can access free health care at public hospitals and clinics.
 You will likely experience overcrowding, understaffing, longer wait times and medication shortages.
 Most doctors don't speak English.
-Private hospitals generally don't expect immediate cash payment.
+Public hospitals generally don't expect immediate cash payment.

 Private hospitals and clinics located in cities are often better staffed and equipped than public or rural facilities.
 Some doctors speak English.
-Private hospitals provide expensive medical care, require proof of insurance, and may often request immediate payment.
+Private hospitals provide expensive medical care, require proof of insurance, and may often request immediate cash payment.

 Emergency services can be slow outside of major cities.